laurenrosie/CV/README.md

 quality of my programming practices.
 I felt a bootcamp would be the ideal environment in which to jump-start some skills I did not automatically develop in statistics/mathematics type programming.
-For example effective pairing as well as principles such as TDD, SOLID, OOP and easily read, understood and reusable code.
+For example effective pairing as well as principles such as TDD, SOLID, OOP and easily readable, understandable and reusable code.

 I always knew 600 lines of code to run a simulation (even a complex one) was very far from ideal, I just didn't yet know where or how to begin fixing it.